quang-do-se/spring-cert/05-spring-mvc-basics.md

 `@RequestParam` maps query string parameters to handler method arguments.
 `@PathVariable` maps a part of the URL to handler method arguments.

+Both could be optional by setting attribute `required = false`.

 ----------